New Ways for Families ® programming for Island families

 New Ways for Families® will be delivered to Island families in two ways:

 - In-person – The program is delivered in person through Family Service PEI.
-This training will be available to families who receive referrals through the Office of the Children’s Lawyer.
+This training will be available to families who receive referrals through the Office of the Children’s Lawyer or the Family Law Navigator.

-- Online – This self-paced training developed by the New Ways program consists of parents individually completing the 12-hour Parenting Without Conflict class, followed by each parent and their child(ren) taking the 4-hour parent/child class and is available to families who receive referrals from the Court or the Family Court Counsellors' Office.
+- Online – This self-paced training developed by the New Ways program consists of parents individually completing the 12-hour Parenting Without Conflict class, followed by each parent and their child(ren) taking the 4-hour parent/child class and is available to families who receive referrals from the Court, the Family Court Conciliation Office or the Family Law Navigator.

 Who is this training for?

 This training is for Island families experiencing high levels of conflict in their separation or divorce.
-As this is a specialized program that focuses on dealing with conflict, only families referred to the program by the Court, Family Court Counsellors’ Office, or the Office of the Children’s Lawyer can participate.
+As this is a specialized program that focuses on dealing with conflict, only families referred to the program by the Court, Family Court Conciliation Office, Office of the Children’s Lawyer or the Family Law Navigator can participate.

 I am a parent and want to take this training.
 Can I sign up?

 New Ways for Families® is a program designed to assist families that are experiencing high levels of conflict in family law matters.
-Because of that, this training is for families referred by the Court, Family Court Counsellors’ Office, or the Office of the Children’s Lawyer.
-If your family law matter is before the court, or you are receiving services from the Office of the Children’s Lawyer or Family Court Counsellors’ Office, you can inquire about whether this training may be beneficial to your family.
+Because of that, this training is for families referred by the Court, Family Court Conciliation Office, Family Law Navigator and the Office of the Children’s Lawyer.
+If your family law matter is before the court, or you are receiving services from the Office of the Children’s Lawyer, Family Court Conciliation Office or the Family Law Navigator, you can inquire about whether this training may be beneficial to your family.

 I am a parent who experiences a lot of conflict in my family law matter.
 What will I learn when I take this training?